Yaser-DTSC/IBM-Applied-Capstone-Project/README.md

 ## Code

 An ipython notebook is used for data preprocessing, machine learning analysis and data visualiation.
-All core scripts are in Week 5 Final .ipynb files" folder.
-All result output are in result folder and the detailed description of the data can be found in Week 5 section of repository.
+All core scripts are in **Week 5 Final .ipynb files" folder**.
+All result output are in result folder and the detailed description of the data can be found in [Week 5](https://github.com/Yaser-DTSC/IBM-Applied-Capstone-Project/tree/main/Week%205) section of repository.

 ## Information